 There are many apps available that can even help plan out your route based on your goal and level of fitness.
 If you prefer HIIT-style running on the treadmill, hill sprints can be a great outdoor alternative.
 Find a decent hill, sprint to the top, walk back down and repeat as necessary.
 Of course, you can adjust the work:rest periods as required for your goals.

 The same can be said for cycling, although it comes with the pre-requisite of owning or having access to a bike.

-If rowing is more your thing, it might be a bit trickier, as you need a) access to a boat and b) a big enough stretch of water in your locale to make it appropriate for rowing.
+If rowing is more your thing, it might be a bit trickier.
+As you need a) access to a boat and b) a big enough stretch of water to make it appropriate for rowing.
 Rowing outdoors therefore usually requires a bit more planning, organising, cost and perhaps travel considerations (as joining a rowing club may be necessary) compared to rowing in a gym or using a rowing machine at home.
 However, it can easily be argued that it’s worth it for the benefits of being outdoors.